 8) Child Mortality Down 27 percent Worldwide Since 1990

 Child mortality rates have dropped 28% worldwide since 1990, UNICEF reported Friday.
 Death rates of children aged five and under have even dropped by 60% since 1960.
 “UNICEF cited “particularly good progress” in reducing child mortality in Laos, Bangladesh, Bolivia and Nepal.
 These countries are on target to reach the U.N.
 Millennium Development Goal of reducing the under-five child mortality rate by two-thirds between 1990 and 2015, UNICEF said.”
 (USA Today)

 7) Lay-offs Stopped as Co-Workers Rally to Save Jobs at Boston Hospital

 When a hospital CEO was faced with having to lay-off hundreds of people from their jobs, he walked through the corridors and saw that no one deserved it.
 When he reported his feelings to the auditorium filled with 6,300 employees, he received thunderous, sustained applause.
 The staff at Beth Israel Medical Center didn’t want any of the 8,000 workers to get laid off — and were willing to give up their pay and benefits to make sure no one does.
 The 13 department heads took pay cuts totaling $350,000, doctors donated money, 401-K matching funds were turned down.
-Now, most of the cooks, janitors and cashiers have been rescued, thanks to the compassionate CEO who wanted to do the right thing and the workers who agreed with him.
+Now, thanks to the compassionate CEO who wanted to do the right thing—and the employees who agreed with him—most of the cooks, janitors and cashiers’ jobs have been saved.
 (Boston.com; Follow-up from CBS)

 6) 12 Banks Have Repayed $113B in Bailout Money- With Interest